candlecorp/wick/README.md

 ## Good first contributions

-This is a list of nice-to-haves that would also make good contributions for people looking to get involved with Vino.
+This is a list of nice-to-haves that would also make good contributions for people looking to get involved with Wasmflow.

 ### Improving logging & the logger